-- You might rebuild a kernel to add hardware support, additional filesystem support, etc. - Kernel source, if installed, is in /usr/src/sys - "If there is not a /usr/src/sys directory on your system, then the kernel source has not been installed.
+- You might rebuild a kernel to add hardware support, additional filesystem support, etc. - Or, to remove extraneous drivers. - Kernel source, if installed, is in /usr/src/sys - "If there is not a /usr/src/sys directory on your system, then the kernel source has not been installed.
 The easiest way to do this is by running /stand/sysinstall as root, choosing Configure, then Distributions, then src, then sys."
 (FreeBSD Handbook 9.3) - To rebuild your kernel you use the default configuration file, update settings as needed, then recompile the kernel, installing it in /boot.